 Q: What are the types of grants SRS offers?

-A: SRS offers five levels of grants:
+A: SRS offers four levels of grants:

 Small Exploratory Grant

 This grant is designed specifically for new investigators who have a preliminary concept they would like to develop into a research project.
 The maximum grant award for this category is $10,000.
 The maximum duration of research is one year.
 The grant application should be no longer than five pages, and does not require pilot data.
 It should, however, be able to generate pilot data that could be used when applying for a larger grant.